CtrlK

 Actionability

-No executable code, no concrete commands, no specific examples of what API calls to look for, no parsing code, no detection rule examples.
+There is no executable code, no concrete commands, no parsing scripts, no example JSON structures, and no detection rule examples.
 The steps are entirely abstract descriptions of what to do rather than how to do it.
-'Parse Cuckoo/AnyRun behavioral report JSON files' gives no concrete guidance on structure or implementation.
+'Parse Cuckoo/AnyRun behavioral report JSON files' gives no concrete guidance.

 1 / 3